cdt-data-science/cluster-scripts/guides/ilcc_cluster_quick_start_07_10_24.md

     ```

  3. Install Anaconda within the cluster:
-    - The clusters can’t use the same environment as DICE, so you need to reinstall this for `ilcc-cluster.inf.ed.ac.uk`.
+    - The clusters can’t use the same environment as DICE, so you need to reinstall this for `mlp.inf.ed.ac.uk`.
     - More details are below but the gist is these two lines:
     ```
     wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh